 I bathe and blow dry Dexter one day and then I groom him the next.
 A clean coat allows for the blade to run smoothly through the hair.
 I also prefer to break his grooming up into two days so he isn’t standing for hours on end in a tub and then a table.

-Tools To Use For Cocker Spaniel Home Grooming
+Tools For Grooming A Cocker Spaniel At Home

 Here’s what I use to groom my dog at home:

 A sturdy and portable grooming table is a must-have.
-This is the grooming table I use and recommend.
+The grooming table I use is portable, foldable, and is easily stored.

 Flea Comb: I carry one of these in my Cocker’s travel bag, his first aid kit, and in his grooming supply kit.
 I run this along his coat once it is a bit shorter after grooming to see if any dry skin or fleas exist.
 I use it for a longer Cocker coat when he is growing out a bit.
 I don’t care for the plastic ones because the teeth easily break and go missing.